ByicTeam/LiteCord/README.md

 - We are using the official web app and wrapping it up in Electron.
 While you may think this is lame and done like thousands of times before, what makes us unique is that we actually strive for creating a customized experience.
 You can very easily load themes and mods with no installers/injectors.
 You can even make the client have transparency effects and follow the fluent design of Windows!
 At its core, it's just a simple web wrapper, however, we applied many patches to make this work well for you <3

 ## Why is macOS support lacking?
 - Due to me not owning any macOS device, I can't easily debug/test or do anything related to it.
 Of course, VMs and Hackintosh machines exist but from my experience, these are unreliable or very time-consuming to set up and maintain.
-While ArmCord "works" on macOS you may encounter weird issues or inconsistencies with other apps in terms of how they behave (for example macOS lack of tray).
+While LiteCord "works" on macOS you may encounter weird issues or inconsistencies with other apps in terms of how they behave (for example macOS lack of tray).

 ## Where can I find the source code?
 - The source code is on [GitHub](https://github.com/ByicTeam/LiteCord/).